-Mussels in White Wine Sauce
+Mussels Cooked in White Wine Broth

 - Garlic: Use the best FRESH garlic you can get your hands on.
 Garlic powder is not an option here!

 - Lemon: You’ll use the lemon juice and the lemon zest!
 So choose a nice plump lemon with firm skin.
 I like to grab an extra lemon or two, so I can cut them into wedges and serve them on the side as a garnish.
+Extra lemon juice is always a good thing to have on hand for a recipe like this.

 How to Clean Mussels:

-Then you can drain the mussels and remove the “beard” from each one with your fingers.
-If they still look dirty, scrub the mussels with a small culinary brush under running water until clean.
-If any mussels are open, discard them before cooking.
+- If any mussels are open, discard them before cooking.
 Only add the mussels that have a firmly shut shell.

-Mussels with White Wine Garlic Sauce
+Mussels Recipe with The BEST White Wine Broth (EASY)

 Ingredients